-The major in Accounting prepares students for one of the careers in highest demand through excellent training in a rigorous course of study.
-Students will learn the skills of the accountant in financial and managerial accounting, in accounting information systems, auditing, and tax preparation; they will broaden and deepen their minds in the Core curriculum; and they will strengthen their commitment to honesty and integrity.
+The Accounting Major prepares students for a career in one of the highest demand industries through excellent training in a rigorous course of study.
+Students will learn skills in financial and managerial accounting, cost accounting, accounting information systems, auditing, and tax preparation.
+They will broaden and deepen their minds through the Core Curriculum and strengthen their commitment to honesty and integrity.

 Explore the Accounting Program